openbaton/docs/docs/vnfm-docker.md

 # How to use the Docker VNFM

 The Docker VNFM works with the upstream Open Baton NFVO, so no changes are needed.
-Some fields of the VNFD could have a different meaning.
+Some fields of the VNF Descriptor (VNFD) could have a different meaning.
 An example of a MongoDB VNFPackage follows

-### The VNFD
+### The VNF Descriptor

 ```json
 {